data-integrations/salesforce/docs/SalesforceMultiObjects-batchsource.md

 **Password:** Salesforce password.

-**Client Id:** Application Client Id.
-This is also called "Consumer Key" in the Salesforce UI.
+**Consumer Key:** Application Consumer Key.
+This is also known as the OAuth client id.
-To create a Client Id, a connected application first needs to be created in Salesforce.
+A Salesforce connected application must be created in order to get a consumer key.

-**Client Secret:** Application Client Secret.
-This is also called "Consumer Secret" in the Salesforce UI.
+**Consumer Secret:** Application Consumer Secret.
+This is also known as the OAuth client secret.
-To create a Client Secret, a connected application first needs to be created in Salesforce.
+A Salesforce connected application must be created in order to get a client secret.

 **Login Url:** Salesforce OAuth2 login url.